Group Theory in Haskell

 3. The Symmetric Group

 The first example of a group we should introduce is the Symmetric group \(\text{Sym}(X)\) on a set \(X\).
-The definition of this group is \[\text{Sym}(X) = \{ f:X \to X | \text{ where \(f^{-1}\) exists} \}\]
+The informal definition is that it's the set of all permutations of a set \(X\).
+The formal definition of this group is: \[\text{Sym}(X) = \{ f:X \to X | \text{ where \(f^{-1}\) exists} \}\]

 3.0.1.
 Proof that function composition is associative: